scrapy/scrapy/docs/topics/stats.rst

 Overview
 ========

-Scrapy provides a convenient facility for collecting stats in the form of key/values, both globally and per spider/domain.
-It's called the Stats Collector, and it's a singleton which can be imported and used quickly, as illustrated by the example in the :ref:`topics-stats-usecases` section below.
+Scrapy provides a convenient service for collecting stats in the form of key/values, both globally and per spider/domain.
+It's called the Stats Collector, and it's a singleton which can be imported and used quickly, as illustrated by the examples in the :ref:`topics-stats-usecases` section below.

 The stats collection is enabled by default but can be disabled through the :setting:`STATS_ENABLED` setting.